-Teff flour is now readily available in almost every store or online.
-You can also buy the whole grain and grind that into flour.
-But because its texture is extremely tiny, you'll have to be a bit more patient with the grinding process and let it run for a longer time—than let's say steel-cut oats—until you get a finer meal.
+It's now readily available in almost every store or online.
+You can also buy the Teff grains and grind that into flour.
+But because its texture is extremely tiny, you'll have to be a bit more patient with the grinding process and let it run for a longer time—then, let's say, steel-cut oats—until you get a finer meal.
 A coffee grinder, Nutribullet works best in my experience, but any blender or food processor will do.

-For this recipe, I mix one-fourth cup more to the gluten-free all-purpose flour than when using buckwheat flour due to its lighter texture.
+For this recipe, I use one-fourth cup more (mixed into the gluten-free all-purpose flour) than when using buckwheat flour due to its lighter texture.

 Chilled real butter versus coconut butter

 I have made these biscuits with either real butter or coconut butter at times.
 If you wish to keep it dairy-free, then the second option is a great alternative.
 Just note that these biscuits won't be as fluffy as when using regular butter—but still tender, and incredibly flavorful.